 Writing quality content should be a key aspect of every SEO strategy.
 But when is your content considered high-quality?
 And does high-quality mean the same for your users as it does for Google?
 In this article, I’ll discuss what quality content is and how you can make sure your content hits the mark.
 It will require some creative writing skills.
 But don’t worry, you don’t have to become the next Hemingway.
 By focusing on the right things, you can create high ranking quality content that your users will happily read.

 What is quality content?

 That is the million-dollar question.
-Knowing how to write quality content helps you get more visitors, lower bounce rates, and higher conversions.
+Knowing how to write good content helps you get more visitors, lower bounce rates, and higher conversions.
 But who determines the quality of your content?
 The easy answer is: your users.
 However, this also makes creating the right content more difficult.
 Because every user is different and has a different search intent.
 They have one thing in common, though.
 Every user knows what they want.
 Meanwhile, you’re still figuring out what your audience wants to read about!

 That’s not how you would expect an article about writing quality content to start, is it?
 Don’t worry, we’re definitely not done yet!
 Although the quality of your content is eventually determined by your users, there are a few steps you can take to make sure you end up with well-thought-out, readable, and attractive content.
 In other words: content that’s eligible to be considered as high-quality by your users and search engines.
 And yes, this will take some time.
 But it’s time well spent, trust me.
-Just remember what I said earlier about what you can attain by writing quality content.
+Just remember what I said earlier about what you can attain by writing great content.